Disease/Disorder

 Supplemental assessment tools

-Electrodiagnostic studies (EDX) have decreased in popularity and been replaced by DNA testing in some cases.
+Electrodiagnostic studies (EDX) are likewise not very specific, have decreased in popularity and have been replaced by DNA testing in some cases.
 In cases where DNA testing is too expensive or not available, EDX is a useful diagnostic tool.
-It can help differentiate between MD and motor neuron disease or neuromuscular junction disorders for example.
+It can help differentiate between MD and motor neuron disease or neuromuscular junction disorders, for example, If the myopathy is severe enough, motor studies might show decreased compound muscle action potential (CMAP) amplitudes.
+Repetitive stimulation studies can assess for neuromuscular junction pathology that might mimic a myopathy.
+Myotonia will typically be visible if present.
 Nerve conduction studies (NCS) are usually normal, unless there is a coexistent neuropathy.
-If the myopathy is severe enough, motor studies might show decreased compound muscle action potential (CMAP) amplitudes.
-Repetitive stimulation studies can assess for neuromuscular junction pathology that might mimic a myopathy.

 The most important part of the study is needle electromyography (EMG).
 Usually, one side of the body is sampled.
 This allows the electromyographer to assess which muscles show greater pathologic findings, highlighting potential muscles to biopsy on the contralateral side.
 It is important to avoid sampling muscles tested by EMG as there is resulting needle artifact that could interfere with biopsy results.
 Evaluation should include distal muscles, proximal muscles, and cervical, thoracic, and lumbar paraspinals, as well as facial muscles if clinically involved.
 The myopathic process and muscle necrosis may cause functional denervation with resultant fibrillation potentials and positive sharp waves.
 Complex repetitive discharges can be seen as well.
-As with other myopathies, motor unit action potentials (MUAPs) will typically show decreased duration and amplitude with increased polyphasicity.
-Chronic myopathies like adult-onset MDs may have large MUAPs, making them susceptible to confusion with neuropathic conditions.
-Early (increased) MUAP recruitment is also evident at low force thresholds.27,28,29
+As with other myopathies, motor unit action potentials (MUAPs) will typically show decreased duration and amplitude with early and increased recruitment at low force thresholds.
+Chronic myopathies like adult-onset MDs may have large and even polyphasic MUAPs, making them susceptible to confusion with neuropathic conditions.27,28,29

-Evaluation for cardiac pathology with tests such as electrocardiogram, Holter monitor, or echocardiogram can help in establishing conduction defects, arrhythmias and cardiomyopathies that are associated with some MDs.
-Pulmonary function tests can also be used for evaluation of decreased functional vital capacity.30,31 Due to the substantial cardiopulmonary disease risk with many types of MD, the American Heart Association has published clinical practice guidelines for cardiac management.32
+Evaluation for cardiac pathology with tests such as electrocardiogram, Holter monitor, or echocardiogram is also used to monitor for the development of treatable conduction defects, arrhythmias and cardiomyopathies that are associated with some MDs.
+Pulmonary function tests can also be used for evaluation of decreased inspiratory and expiratory function and determining need for intervention, and polysomnography (PSG) may be more sensitive to these needs as well.30,31 Due to the substantial cardiopulmonary disease risk with many types of MD, the American Heart Association has published clinical practice guidelines for cardiac management and the American College of Chest Physicians has guidelines for respiratory management.32

 Early predictions of outcomes